metabase/metabase/docs/questions/sharing/visualizations/progress-bar.md

 ## Limitations and alternatives

-- Progress on the progress bar will always be displayed from left to right, which might not be appropriate for metrics where the goal is to reduce a value (for example, number of unanswered support tickets).
+- Progress bar assumes that your objective is to increase a metric.
+It might not be appropriate for metrics where the objective is to reduce a value (for example, number of unanswered support tickets).
 Consider using the [gauge chart](gauge.md) for those use cases.

 - Progress bar does not support breakouts.
 If you'd like to display progress of a metric towards a goal across a breakout, consider using a [bar or line chart with a goal line](line-bar-and-area-charts.md#goal-lines).